sictweb/bti425-2020/notes/week06.md

 The theme for the *remainder of the course* is to cover the Angular platform.

 This week, it's all about *getting started with Angular*.
-Then, beginning next week, we'll do a weekly deep dive into these important app dev topic areas:
+Then, beginning next week, we'll do a weekly deep dive into these important Angular topic areas:
 1. Components
 2. Routing
 3. Services
 4. Forms

-After that, we'll put together some apps.

 <br>